-If you are considering otoplasty, it is essential to have as much information as possible before moving forward.
+If you are considering an otoplasty procedure, it is essential to have as much information as possible before moving forward.
 Below are details about otoplasty recovery and other particulars about the procedure.

 Preparing for Otoplasty Recovery

-Before we dive into recovery, let’s first discuss what you can expect before and during your procedure.
+Before we dive into the recovery process, let’s first discuss what you can expect before and during your procedure.

 Otoplasty begins with a consultation.
 If the patient is a child, you may need to check with a psychologist or surgical counselor to ensure the parents and child understand the risks and benefits of the procedure.
 The surgeon will check the patient’s ear shape, size, and condition during the consultation appointment.
 Most surgeons take photographs of the ears and upload them to a computer for analysis.

 Special software analyzes the ears and helps the surgeon create the best plan to meet your aesthetic goals.
-If the patient is under 18, the surgeon will also talk with the parents or guardians about recovery and follow-up visits.
+If the patient is under 18, the surgeon will also talk with the parents or guardians about the healing process and follow-up visits.

 During the procedure itself, a small incision is made along the line that connects the ear to the head.
 Then, the surgeon removes, trims, or cuts some of the skin or cartilage until the ideal shape and size are realized.
 In some patients, if the ears are too far forward, the surgeon will pull the cartilage back and suture it to the back of the ears.